 Coats Magellan, is a range of uniquely conductive composite yarns capable of modulating currents and leading away electrostatic charges.

-Coats Synergex is a custom range of composite fibers that can be blended as well as twisted to be the perfect harmony of strength, weight, and performance.
+Coats Synergex is a custom range of composite fibres, which can be commingled as well as twisted in order to be the perfect harmony of strength, weight and performance